 Education & Career Development Serving Middle School – College Students

 Education and Career Development promotes academic success and the pursuit of higher education, prepares our youth for jobs and careers through intern and apprenticeship opportunities, mentors and motivates our youth to make healthy choices and fosters emerging leaders.
-Program components include Summer Leadership Intern Program (SLIP), Girls Group, Youth Leaders and Get In, Get Out, Succeed Programming.
+Program components include Summer Leadership Intern Program (SLIP), Girls Group, Boyz II Men, and College and Career Readiness Programming.

 - Increased job skills and employability